-The following Management's Discussion & Analysis (MD&A) of CHCC activities and financial performance will serve as an introduction and overview of the audited financial statements of CHCC for fiscal year 2016.
-The information contained in the MD&A has been prepared by management and should be considered in conjunction with the financial statements and notes which follows this section.
-Fiscal years 2015 and 2014 comparative information have been included where appropriate.
+The following Management's Discussion & Analysis (MD&A) of CHCC's activities and financial performance will serve as an introduction and overview of the audited financial statements of CHCC for fiscal year 2017.
+The information contained in the MD&A has been prepared by management and should be considered in conjunction with the financial statements and notes which follow this section.
+Fiscal years 2016 and 2015 comparative information have been included where appropriate.